RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

 - This project aims to develop a low-cost IoT-based smart energy meter to address these challenges.
 The proposed meter will enable real-time monitoring and accurate energy consumption tracking, ensuring both efficiency and affordability.

-# OVER VIEW OF PROJECT
+# OVER VIEW OF PRODUCT

 - The IoT Smart Energy Meter project aims to deliver a low-cost, efficient solution for monitoring energy consumption by utilizing the VSD Squadron Mini Board with an LCD display and a relay module.
 This system measures real-time energy usage and presents the data on the LCD screen, ensuring immediate and local monitoring.